csc8005-team-2/cluk-wms/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.

+Code contains some URLs and API keys.
+They are not valid and please replace them with your own.

 ## Installing Angular

 Run `npm -g install @angular/cli` to install Angular CLI.
 Root permissions might be required.
 After this, run `npm install` in the project directory.